pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 # Volumes

 There are three common methods of measuring your volumes; dip sticks, rulers, and kettle etching.
 Dip sticks are usually a wooden dowels with notches placed every so often to indicate a volume for that particular kettle.
-A dowel for one kettle will not work for another kettle as the diameters of the kettle, and thus the height of one gallon of water will be different.
-My main issue with this is that very act of notching the dowel introduces an unnecessary source of error, so I don’t usually suggest going this route.
+A dip stick for one kettle will not work for another kettle as the diameters of the kettle, and thus the height of one gallon of water will be different.
+My main issue with this is that the very act of notching the dowel introduces an unnecessary source of error, so I don’t usually suggest going this route.
 Next up is the dip stick 2.0, also known as the humble ruler.
 While these are not pre-marked with volume measurements, they’re going to be much more accurate and versatile*.
 Simply measure the interior of the kettle and use a little bit of math*, the formula for the volume of a cylinder, to determine the volume of water or wort.
 Lastly kettle etching, while an interesting and useful project, it suffers from the same drawbacks as the lowly dip stick, low instrumental precision and being specific to the kettle applied.
-If you do go this route, I would suggest doing it in smaller increments, as measurement error is half the smallest unit of measurement on the instrument.
+If you do go this route, I would suggest doing it in smaller increments than the typical half gallon, as measurement error is half the smallest unit of measurement on the instrument.
 With that said, there’s one more thing to be aware of, and that’s thermal expansion ie. Liquids expand as they’re heated and contract when they’re cooled.
 This means that anytime you measure the volume, you should also measure the temperature and record both of these values, then calculate the volume when at room temperature using the formula below.*

 {% highlight text %}
 T = Temperature in Fahrenheit.